SB 1 Programs At-A-Glance

-SB 1 funds will also be used to restore the State Transportation Improvement Program (STIP), whose funds can be used to build new roads and increase capacity on California's roads and highways.
+SB 1 funds will also be used to restore the State Transportation Improvement Program (STIP) , whose funds can be used to build new roads on California's roads and highways.
 Before SB 1, the CTC needed to cut and delay $1.5 billion in STIP projects due to lack funding.
-These projects, which include new capacity projects, are now eligible to move forward.
+These projects are now eligible to move forward.

 The purpose of the Trade Corridor Enhancement Program is to provide funding for infrastructure improvements on federally designated Trade Corridors of National and Regional Significance, on California's portion of the National Highway Freight Network, as identified in California Freight Mobility Plan, and along other corridors that have a high volume of freight movement.
 The Trade Corridor Enhancement Program also supports the goals of the National Highway Freight Program, the California Freight Mobility Plan, and the guiding principles in the California Sustainable Freight Action Plan.